 (No ratings)

-Dr. Brenda Rebecca Ikwap, MD is a general surgeon in Tualatin, OR specializing in general surgery, colon & rectal surgery and surgical oncology (cancer surgery).
-She graduated from Howard University College of Medicine in 2019 and has 6 years of experience.
-Dr. Brenda Rebecca Ikwap, MD is affiliated with Providence St. Vincent Medical Center, The Oregon Clinic, Providence, Legacy Health, Providence Willamette Falls Medical Center, Legacy Meridian Park Medical Center and THE OREGON CLINIC, PC.
+Dr. Brenda R. Ikwap, MD is a general surgeon in Tualatin, OR specializing in general surgery, colon & rectal surgery and surgical oncology (cancer surgery).
+She graduated from Howard University College of Medicine.
+Dr. Brenda R. Ikwap, MD is affiliated with Providence, Providence St. Vincent Medical Center, The Oregon Clinic, Legacy Health, Providence Willamette Falls Medical Center and Legacy Meridian Park Medical Center.

 Providence Willamette Falls Medical Center